 Ultimately, the CDMF seeks to assist all involved in promoting the works of Christ through responsible Christian stewardship, for the preservation and promotion of the Catholic Church within the Diocese.

 How does the CDMF serve the Diocese of Madison?

-The CDMF creates, manages, and accepts donations to endowments and non-endowed funds (the latter option referred to as a “designated fund”) in a fashion that allows donors to specify particular charitable interests that will receive sustained support.
+The CDMF manages, and and makes available to donors, endowment and non-endowment options (the latter option referred to as a “designated fund”) in a fashion that allows donors to specify particular charitable interests that will receive sustained support.
 In contrast to the endowment option, which offers a fund that is designed to be perpetual in its existence, the designated fund option offers donors a choice in the fund’s duration.
 Both options provide the donor with access to asset management services at competitive costs and to expert assistance and advice tailored to their specific investment needs and goals.

 The CDMF makes distributions from endowed and designated fund accounts to the specified beneficiary(ies) or purpose(s) that serves the needs of the Catholic Church within our Diocese.
 Distributions will be made in accordance with a written agreement, which is in existence or will be signed at the time a contribution is made to the CDMF.
 The agreement generally calls for an annual distribution of 5% of the account’s corpus, based on a 12-quarter rolling average, and empowers the CDMF to make discretionary distributions under certain circumstances.

 An independent Board of Directors governs all operations and affairs of the CDMF.
 The board members include the Bishop of Madison, the Vicar General of the Diocese of Madison, the Chancellor of the Diocese of Madison, and independent board members from throughout the Diocese representing different walks of life, professional experience and geographic area.
 CDMF board members are appointed by the Board of Directors.
 Appointments are made by majority vote, which includes the Bishop’s vote in the majority.